jscottcarson/Flow-Logs-to-CEF-Conversion/README.md

 This also exports the role naming it LambdaRoleForArcSight which gets imported by the Lambda creation Cloudformation

 # CF_For_Lambda_Function
 This Cloudformation launches a Lambda function, creates an S3 bucket, subscribes the Lambda function to the VPC Flow Log stream in CloudWatch, and assigns the applicable permissions for all to work, importing the role from the IAM_Lambda_Role.
+This Cloudformation assumes an existing CloudWatch Log group for inclusion in its launch parameters.
+It will not create a new log group in CloudWatch.

 Lambda Function - This function is triggered by the CloudWatch Logs VPC Flow Logs log group that was input at stack launch.
 When a log is delivered, it is converted from VPC Flow Log Format to Commen Event Format (CEF) dictionary format.
 It places these converted logs in the S3 bucket created at stack launch.